Portable alpha: Definition

 Investopedia defines portable alpha as an investment strategy that focuses on separating "alpha from beta" by investing in stocks, securities, etc. with "little or no correlation with the markets"—assets that are "not in the market index from which their beta is derived".

 Background

 According to the New York-based trade publication, the Institutional Investor, the Pacific Investment Management Company (PIMCO)'s StocksPLUS, introduced in the mid-1980s, was the "first version of the portable alpha strategy".
 Shortly after the first 30-year treasury bonds (T-bonds) were issued by the U.S. government, the PIMCO was one of the first investment firms to use these U.S. Treasury futures strategically through its portable alpha concept.
 From 1986 to 2008, PIMCO managed large numbers of "portable alpha strategies for investors".

+In their seminal Spring 2004 article, "Portable Alpha: Philosophy, Process, and Performance," published in the Journal of Portfolio Management, Edward Kung and Larry Pohlman of PanAgora Asset Management explored the concept of portable alpha.
+They discussed how separating alpha from beta allows investors to budget risk and enhance returns without significantly altering asset allocation.
+Their analysis included the implementation of portable alpha strategies across various investment scenarios, highlighting both the benefits and potential drawbacks.

-During the 2008 global financial crisis, many portable-alpha programs ran into trouble.
+During the 2008 financial crisis, many portable-alpha programs ran into trouble.

-In the late 2010s, institutional investors including public pensions, began to take use portable alpha strategies again as "broader markets" became "challenging", according to a 2019 BlackRock publication.
+In the late 2010s, institutional investors including public pensions began to use portable alpha strategies again as "broader markets" became "challenging", according to a 2019 BlackRock publication.